-When making this recipe yourself, you have complete control over the consistency of the sauce.
+When making this recipe, you have complete control over the consistency of the sauce.
 I tend to like the sauce to be really reduced and extra thick, which is easy to do with this recipe – but you can also opt for a more liquid glaze by adjusting the cook time.

 Plus, I love the extra hint of pumpkin pie spice in this recipe.
 You can leave it out, of course, but I think it gives this recipe a much-needed dose of “comfort food wholesomeness.’